manvithapula/manvithapula/README.md

-<h1 align="center">Hi, I'm Manvitha</h1>
+<h1 align="center">Hi</h1>
-<h3 align="center">A computer science student.
+<h3 align="center"> I'm Manvitha A computer science student.
 My current passion and expertise lies in app development.
 Through my coursework, projects, and co-curricular activities, I have gained a foundational knowledge in the field and am eager to explore new opportunities and challenges.</h3>

 - 🔭 I’m currently working on **Android App Development**